 A planned gift is a gift made or promised from the donor's assets or estate.
 You may wish to include the Older Learner Center in your estate planning.
 This commitment may occur in any number of ways including lump sum or pledged over a period of years.

 Your contribution is tax deductible and also qualifies for a Michigan Income Tax Credit.
 All donors will receive receipts from the GRCC Foundation.
-For more information contact Mike Faber in the Grand Rapids Community College Older Learner Center at 616-234-3483.
+For more information contact Mike Faber in the Older Learner Center at 616-234-3483.

-Visit the page to Donate to GRCC Foundation and chose Older Learner Scholarship Fund from the drop down menu to make an immediate cash donation using your credit card.
+Visit the page to Donate to GRCC Foundation and choose Older Learner Scholarship Fund from the drop down menu to make an immediate cash donation using your credit card.
 Thank You!